This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Spider plants are tough, and I mean tough.
 It’s often said that you can not kill these plants no matter what you do to them.

 They are straightforward to grow; place them in indirect sunlight and water when the soil dries out.
-Spider plants can also be propagated by “babies,” which grow from the stem of spider plants – cut one off and place it into a small pot.
+Spider plants can also be propagated by “babies,” which extend from the stem of spider plants – cut one off and place it into a small pot.

 The spider plant is a great way to spruce up any dull room or office.